jav-ed/phd_Thesis_Writing/3_Code/1_Fcns/4_Glos_Fcns.typ

 #let color_Comment = green

 // output and acronoym/gls
-// used when a word shall be highlighted and also be be an acronym
+// used when a word shall be highlighted and also is an acronym
 #let em_Gl(inp,
     color_High: color_High,
     emphasize: false,